 Students are responsible for all tuition and fees at the time of registration.
-Students must officially drop by written notice or in person in order to reduce their balance owed.
-Be aware that even if a student never attends class, the student will still be assessed partial tuition and full student mandatory fees unless the student completely withdraws during SAU Tech's 100% refund period as stated in the ADD/DROP section of SAU Tech's class schedule.
+Students must officially drop by written notice or in person and pay the course change fee in order to reduce their balance owed.

 Tuition charges, Internet fees, and lab fees are refunded as follows for regular semester classes: